 Virtual communities have three main characteristics:

-- Members.
-This is the group of people who connect around a shared interest or motivation.
-Each new member who joins adds value to the community by bringing their own expertise, experience, and perspective to the table.
+- Members: The people who join around a shared interest or motivation.
+Each new member adds value to the community by bringing their own expertise, experience, and perspective to the table.

-- An online community platform.
-This is the digital space where a virtual community’s creator and members come together to master something essential together.
+- An online community platform: The digital space where a virtual community’s creator and members come together to master something essential together.
+A good online community platform will give you features to organize discussions, host events, charge for memberships, build subgroups, live stream and even build and sell courses!

 Types of virtual communities